Vartikasinha-mwb/integration-with-mautic-for-wp/readme.txt

 Automatic updates should work like a charm as always though, ensure you backup your site just in case.

 == Frequently Asked Questions ==

+= What does the WordPress Mautic integration plugin do? = The [**Mautic for WordPress**](https://makewebbetter.com/blog/connect-mautic-with-wordpress/?utm_source=MWB-wpmautic-org&utm_medium=MWB-org-page&utm_campaign=MWB-wpmautic-org) plugin is an effort to benefit WordPress websites that are not involved in eCommerce procedures in tracking their visitors and capturing leads in a timely manner.
+You'll be able to segment clients and manage leads, as well as nurture and track contacts, after you want to integrate Mautic with WordPress websites.

+= What is Mautic? =

+[**Mautic**](https://www.mautic.org/) is an open-source marketing automation software that helps online businesses automate their repetitive marketing tasks such as lead generation, contact segmentation, marketing campaigns, lead scoring, etc.

 = How can we connect the Mautic CRM to Integration with Mautic for WP? =